-Below, find thirty-three superb Thai cookbooks for all skill levels, including four German-language books, plus niche options for noodle-lovers, lazy but greedy people and, fine, vegetarians, too.
+Below, find thirty-one superb Thai cookbooks for all skill levels, including four German-language books, plus niche options for noodle-lovers, lazy but greedy people and, fine, vegetarians, too.
 Why not try your hand at a homemade Thai curry?
 Enjoy!

 Links below may include affiliates.
 I use affiliate links to recommended products and services.
 I receive a small commission on any resulting purchases at no cost to the customer.
 As an Amazon Associate, I earn from qualifying purchases.
 It keeps The Koh Samui Guide ad-free, never sponsored and 100% independent.

-The 33 Best Thai Cookbooks
+The 31 Best Thai Cookbooks

 General Thai cookbooksView on Amazon

+How to fulfill all your foodie dreams?
+Start here.
 “The definitive guide to Thai cuisine, with 500 authentic recipes from every region brought together in one comprehensive and beautifully produced volume.”
 Available in hardback.

 5. Pok Pok

 Pok Pok: Food and Stories from the Streets, Homes, and Roadside Restaurants of Thailand [a Cookbook]View on Amazon

 “A guide to bold, authentic Thai cooking from Andy Ricker, the chef and owner of the wildly popular and widely lauded Pok Pok restaurants.”
 Available in hardback and for Kindle.

 “Rosa’s Thai Cafe.
 Born in the East.
 Raised in the East End.
 In keeping with its contemporary twist on authentic Thai cuisine (sometimes based on western ingredients), Rosa’s Thai Cafe celebrates traditional Thai cooking techniques and features over 100 recipes, including dishes from the menu at Rosa’s as well as family favourites and regional dishes”.
 Available in hardback and for Kindle.

 Weeknight Thai food, here you come.
 “100 authentic Thai recipes that can be prepared simply in thirty minutes or fewer by home cooks of all levels”.
 Available in hardback.

-Bangkok-style cookbooksView on Amazon
+Thai street food cookbooksView on Amazon

 21. Thai Street FoodView on Amazon

 We’re back in the supremely expert hands of David Thompson.
 Part cookbook, part coffee table book.
 “Thai Street Food transports readers straight into the bustling heart of Thailand’s colorful street stalls and markets–from the predawn rounds of monks fanning out along the aisles to the made-to-order stalls ablaze in neon and jammed with hungry locals after dark.
 Featuring nearly 100 authentic dishes plus lavish photography accompanying every recipe, this stunning cookbook is the definitive guide to Thailand’s culinary street culture.”
 Available in hardback and paperback.View on Amazon

-As with Lemongrass and Lime, mentioned above, this book includes a wide array of Southeast Asian food.
+This book includes a wide array of Southeast Asian food.
 “Explore the street food stalls, night markets and hawker centers of Thailand, Malaysia, Cambodia and more without ever leaving home thanks to chef and Masterchef Australia finalist Sarah Tiong’s satisfying Southeast Asian recipes.”Available in hardback and for Kindle.

 Northern Thai cookbooksView on Amazon

 “Kiin, which means “eat” in Thai, transports readers to northern Thailand on a journey to discover the ingredients, markets, and culture that inform all of the recipes.”
 Available in hardback and for Kindle.

-23. Hawker FareView on Amazon
+24. Hawker FareView on Amazon

 “From chef James Syhabout of two–Michelin-star restaurant Commis, an Asian-American cookbook like no other—simple recipes for cooking home-style Thai and Lao dishes”.
 Available in hardback and for Kindle.View on Amazon

-Specialty Thai cookbooksView on Amazon
+Vegan and vegetarian Thai cookbooksView on Amazon

 German-language Thai cookbooks

 Favourite Thai cookbooks

 Love eating?
 Never stop thinking about food?
 Double or treble it if you’re talking Thai food.
 Hopefully these superb Thai cookbooks mean tasty times ahead but, until your Amazon order arrives, don’t miss these:

 P.S.
-You can find every tip for Thailand food and drink in the archive (both Thai cooking at home as well as restaurant recommendations in Thailand).
-Or, subscribe by email and get all the details straight to your inbox.
+You can find every tip for Thai food and drink in the archive (both Thai cooking at home as well as restaurant recommendations in Thailand), or subscribe by email and get all the details straight to your inbox.
 Enjoy!Subscribe by email